L3-iGrant/slate/source/index.html.md

 <h1 id="introduction-to-igrant-io-apis-service-management-user-">Service management (User)</h1>

 iGrant.io enables a multi-operator environment via a distributed service registry.
 The service management functions are at two levels: one at the individual level and the other at the organisational level.
-This section lists all service management functions towards individuals.
-This includes functions like registrations, user progile management, subscription to a specific organisatione etc.
+This section lists all service management functions towards individual users.
+This includes functions like registrations, user profile management, subscription to a specific organisatione etc.

 ## Reset user password